Today I’ll continue sharing the last five errors I made as a newbie SWR teacher. You can read Part One here.

 Consistently was not a problem when I was teaching in the classroom since spelling had assigned times during our daily schedule, and I was on a mission to help my special education students learn to read.
 Obviously my tutoring students had consistent lessons since I was being paid to work with them.

 Unfortunately, it was my own children that suffered from my inconsistency.
 As a homeschooler, one of my biggest struggles was being consistent with lessons.
-Life got in the way so much of the time or the other subjects that we enjoyed got in the way so often that our SWR lessons started to slide more than they should have.
+Life or the other subjects that we enjoyed got in the way so often that our SWR lessons started to slide more than they should have.
 With my quarterly accountability, I would review the previous nine weeks of school and finally realize how spotty I’d been in our lessons.
 With renewed focus, I’d try to be hyper vigilant and schedule every day only to have to bump the plans when something unexpected came up or when life didn’t match the “perfect” plans I’d written out with such good intentions.
 Other times I tried the “just take the next step” approach, without any goals or an overall plan of what I wanted to accomplish for the year or even for the quarter.
 For me, that was the worst method; since I’d failed to plan, I had actually planned to fail.

-Now that I’m back in the classroom, I have the accountability of others to keep me on track, but I also improved how I plan.
-At the beginning of the year, I look at how many weeks I have to teach and then factor in how many of the spelling lists I want to cover.
-Between those two pieces of information, I determine what pace I need to keep, when we’ll need to slow down because of other events (like holidays or school plays) and when we can be more diligent to cover more ground.
-I also factor in some flex time, which really comes in handy when the teacher gets sick and can’t show up to class.
-Having the big picture mapped out for me keeps me on track but yet allows me to adjust the week-by-week plans if I needed to.
+Once I was back in the classroom, I had the accountability of others to keep me on track, but I also improved how I planned.
+At the beginning of the year, I looked at how many weeks I had to teach and then factored in how many of the spelling lists I wanted to cover.
+Between those two pieces of information, I determined what pace I needed to keep, when we’ll need to slow down because of other events (like holidays or school plays) and when we could be more diligent to cover more ground.
+I also factored in some flex time, which really came in handy when the teacher (me) got sick and couldn’t show up to class.
+Having the big picture mapped out for me kept me on track but yet allowed me to adjust the week-by-week plans if I needed to.
 My “Setting Goals with SWR” video series can walk you through the process I use today to plan lessons and what I will cover.